 Your balance sheet and profit and loss account explained

 You may have heard your accountant or bank manager talk about your “balance sheet” and “profit and loss account”.
-What do these terms mean, and what information can these documents provide you about your company?
+What do these terms mean in plain English?

 How long should you keep your tax and accounting records for?